Content writing is hard.

 You’ll want to create a web presence that makes it easy for customers to trust you.
 Eliminate red flags that can cause visitors to rapidly lose trust in your brand, like these:

 - Correctly implement a HTTPS domain on your site.
-If your website’s domain isn’t secure, Google will see that your users’ data isn’t safe from third parties and will automatically reduce your E-A-T.
+If your website’s domain isn’t secure, Google will see that your users’ data isn’t safe from third parties which will have a negative impact on your rankings.

 - Don’t make it a chore to get in touch with you.
 Provide contact info right on your Contact page.